-For trade receivables and contract assets, the Group has applied the simplified approach in IFRS 9 to measure the loss allowance at lifetime ECL.
-The Group determines the expected credit losses on these items by using a provision matrix, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
-Accordingly, the credit risk profile of these assets is presented based on their past due status in terms of the provision matrix.
+For trade receivables and contract assets, the Group has applied the simplified approach in IFRS 9 to flows from operating activities. measure the loss allowance at lifetime ECL.
+The Group determines the expected credit losses on these items by 2.3.16 Earnings per share using a provision matrix, estimated based on historical credit loss experience based on the past due status of Basic earnings per share the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
+Basic earnings per share is calculated by dividing: Accordingly, the credit risk profile of these assets is • the profit attributable to owners of the company, presented based on their past due status in terms of the provision matrix.